-DCF (in millions) \$ 5 \$ 10 \$ 20 \$ 30 \$ 40 \$ 50 \$ 55 \$ 60 \$65 and above Growth % (45)% 6 (25)% ó (10)% ó (5)% ó 5% 15% 20% 25% 30%
+DCF (in millions) \$ 5 \$ 10 \$ 20 \$ 30 \$ 40 \$ 50 \$ 55 \$ 60 \$65 and above Growth % (45)% ó (25)% ó (10)% ó (5)% ó 5% 15% 20% 25% 30%

 For 2009, the Company's DCF was \$39 million, which resulted in an allocation of \$7,823 and a growth percentage of 4% being applied to Mr. Hagelin's account balance under the LTIP.
 Vested account balances are generally paid out only in connection with a termination of employment, either in a lump sum or in installments depending on the reason for termination and the amount of the account balance at the time of termination, subject to partial payout during employment if an account balance exceeds two times the participant's base salary.
 See "-Non-Qualified Deferred Compensation" for additional information regarding the payout of account balances.
+Concurrent with the implementation of the 2004 Stock Plan, the LTIP balances of certain employees, including Mr. Janik, were converted into an aggregate of 174,230 deferred stock units, each of which currently represents the right to receive one share of our common stock, pursuant to the terms of the deferred stock unit agreements between such employees and us.